Música (2024 film): Cast

 Additionally, Andy Muschietti appears as a Subway Busker.

 Production

 In April 2022, it was announced that a romantic comedy film written and directed by Rudy Mancuso titled Música was in development, with Mancuso, Camila Mendes, J.B.
 Smoove, Francesca Reale, and Maria Mancuso rounding out the cast.
+The film was a semi-autobiographical based on Mancuso's own experiences of being plagued by synesthesia where he would perceive everyday sounds as rhythmic musical patterns in his head, where the film "takes place at a time when Rudy does not know how to tune it out".